language: es license: CC-BY 4.0 tags: - spanish - roberta pipeline_tag: fill-mask widget: - text: Fui a la librería a comprar un <mask>.

 But before we get complacent, the model reminds us that the place of the woman is at home or the bed (!), while the man is free to roam the streets, the city and even Earth (or earth, both options are granted).

 Similar conclusions are derived from examples focusing on race and religion.
 Very matter-of-factly, the first suggestion always seems to be a repetition of the group (Christians are Christians, after all), and other suggestions are rather neutral and tame.
 However, there are some worrisome proposals.
 For example, the fourth option for Jews is that they are racist.
 Chinese people are both intelligent and stupid, which actually hints to different forms of racism they encounter (so-called "positive" racism, such as claiming Asians are good at math can be insidious and should not be taken lightly).
-Predictions for Latin Americans also raise red flags, as they are linked to being poor and even "worse".
+Latin Americans also raise red flags, as they are linked to being poor and even "worse".

 Dile a tu hijo que hay que fregar los platos.